 “Successful careers are not planned.
 They develop when people are prepared for opportunities because they know their strengths, their method of work, and their values.”

 This is what top management guru, Peter Drucker once wrote on the topic of managing oneself and managing one’s career, in an article published, in the Harvard Business Review.
-But what does it really mean to manage yourself?

-The answer must have these three components:
+The answer on where and how to achieve results must have these three components:

 Don't try to change yourself to suit .
 Instead, concentrate on:

 If you do that, you can transform yourself from an ordinary worker into an outstanding performer....There are benefits in performing from our core being and knowing one’s self – as the Greek philosopher Socrates so rightly said 2500 years ago.
 To "Know Thyself" is everything.

 Join The ALKISTIS Method e-course and develop your Self-Leadership